steadybit/advice-kit/docs/advice-api.md

 ## Overview

-Advices are implemented with the help of AdviceKit and the Advice API through the implementation of a advice provider.
-Advice providers are HTTP servers implementing the Advice API to describe which advices are delivered.
+Advice are implemented with the help of AdviceKit and the Advice API through the implementation of a advice provider.
+Advice providers are HTTP servers implementing the Advice API to describe which advice are delivered.
 The following diagram illustrates who is issuing calls and in what phases.

 ![UML sequence diagram showing in what order the APIs are called](advice-flow.svg)

 As can be seen above, the advice provider is called by the Steadybit agent in two phases:

-- In the advice registration phase, Steadybit learns about the supported advices.
-Once this phase is completed, advices will be scheduled within the agent.
+- In the advice registration phase, Steadybit learns about the supported advice.
+Once this phase is completed, advice will be scheduled within the agent.
 - The advice will be called by the agent's scheduler in the execution phase.